Heracles and his Labours

 In distant Pontus lived a tribe of Amazons.
 They were all beautiful women, but fierce and proud warriors.
 They were excellent horsewomen and famous in the art of archery.
 Their queen was called Hippolyte, or according to another version Melanippi, and she was easily distinguished from the others because she wore an all-gold belt, an emblem of her power.
 They said that she was the daughter of the god Ares and that her father gave her the belt for her bravery in battle.

 On their journey to the Black Sea they encountered, as expected, several adventures.
-In Paros, the wild moods of the island’s inhabitants drove them to kill two companions of Hercules.
+In Paros, the wild moods of the island’s inhabitants drove them to kill two companions of Heracles.
 The hero then enraged killed the four children of Minos who lived on the island and besieged the inhabitants of the island within the walls of the city.
-They, not withstanding the siege, were forced to capitulate with Hercules and replace his two dead companions with Sthenelus and Alkaios, grandsons of Minos.
+They, not withstanding the siege, were forced to capitulate with Heracles and replace his two dead companions with Sthenelus and Alkaios, grandsons of Minos.
 In Mysia, the Wolf king was at war with a neighboring tribe.
-Hercules helped him to defeat his enemies and he, to honor him, named the country he conquered Heraclea.
+Heracles helped him to defeat his enemies and he, to honor him, named the country he conquered Heraclea.

-On the way back, Hercules passed through Troy.
+On the way back, Heracles passed through Troy.
 There he saved King Laomedon’s daughter, Isione, from a sea monster sent by Poseidon to punish the king.
 Laomedon had built the city walls with the help of Apollo and Poseidon, but refused to repay the two gods.
 In response, Apollo sent a plague to the kingdom, while Poseidon sent the sea monster.

 The herd of the giant Geryon

 The tenth labour was to bring back the herd of the giant Geryon on the island Erytheia.
-On his way to this western place by Oceanos, he made a passage through the Atlas mountains, setting up the pillars of Hercules – today’s Gibraltar.
+On his way to this western place by Oceanos, he made a passage through the Atlas mountains, setting up the pillars of Heracles – today’s Gibraltar.
 He made it to the island in the cup of the sungod, and killed Gerion and his dog Orthros.
 The herd he brought with him back to Greece.

-For the tenth labor Hercules had to go far to the west, where there was a country inhabited by a monstrous man, Geryon.
+For the tenth labor Heracles had to go far to the west, where there was a country inhabited by a monstrous man, Geryon.
 Geryon had two legs but from the waist up he split into three people.
 That is, he had three trunks, three heads and six arms.

 Geryonis had a famous herd of red oxen, large and fat, the like of which were not found anywhere in the world.
 His flock, apart from himself, was guarded by his faithful shepherd Eurytionas, who was also a giant and a monstrous dog, with two heads, who was called Orthros and was the son of Typhon and Echidna.
-Hercules, therefore, following Eurystheus’ command, had to go to Geryon’s country and bring them to Tiryns.
+Heracles, therefore, following Eurystheus’ command, had to go to Geryon’s country and bring them to Tiryns.

 Tthe golden apples of the Hesperides.

 The eleventh labour was to bring back the golden apples of the Hesperides.
 According to one version he killed the dragon that guarded the apples and took them.
 According to another he went to Atlas, the father of the Hesperides.
-Hercules took the sky on his shoulders while Atlas went to get the apples, but when he returned he did not want to take over the burden of the sky again.
-Hercules then told him to hold the sky only for a short moment while he put a pillow on his shoulders, and so tricked Atlas into taking his position again.
+Heracles took the sky on his shoulders while Atlas went to get the apples, but when he returned he did not want to take over the burden of the sky again.
+Heracles then told him to hold the sky only for a short moment while he put a pillow on his shoulders, and so tricked Atlas into taking his position again.

 In the distant land of Atlas, Hera had planted in the garden of the gods some magical apple trees, which made golden apples.
 The apple trees that produced these fruits were given by Earth to Zeus and Hera as a wedding gift.
 In this garden lived some nymphs, the Hesperides, and only they could cut the golden apples.
 To prevent anyone from approaching this unique tree, it was guarded day and night by a serpent with a hundred heads, Ladon, son of Typhon and Echidna.
-Eurystheus asked Hercules for these apples as his eleventh labor.
+Eurystheus asked Heracles for these apples as his eleventh labor.

 As Herakles advanced towards the land of the Hesperides, he reached the Caucasus.
 On this mountain Zeus had chained Prometheus to punish him for stealing fire from the gods and giving it to humans.
 A vulture came every day and ate his liver, which in the evenings grew anew in his body, as Prometheus was immortal.
-Hercules, moved by the martyrdom of Prometheus, killed the eagle with one of his arrows and freed the benefactor of mankind from his chains.
+Heracles, moved by the martyrdom of Prometheus, killed the eagle with one of his arrows and freed the benefactor of mankind from his chains.
 Prometheus thanked him for saving him and asked him where he was going.
 Herakles then explained to him that he was going to steal the apples of the Hesperides.
 Prometheus then advised him to ask Atlas who was near the garden and held the sky, to take his place for a while so that he could bring him the apples.

 So it happened.
 Herakles avoided entering the garden protected by Hera.
 He asked Atlas to hold the impenetrable sky for a while so that he could bring him the apples.
 Atlas accepted, went to the garden, killed the dragon and returned with the golden apples of the Hesperides.
 But Atlas had been freed from the torment of heaven, and appeared unwilling to return to his post.
 He told Herakles that he himself would take the apples to Eurystheus.
 Herakles who understood that Atlas had no intention of taking the sky on his shoulders.
 He asked him to show him the proper way to hold the firmament.
 Unsuspecting, Atlas put down the apples and held the sky to show Herakles how he should lift it.
 Then Herakles grabbed